Iowa County, Iowa

-Iowa County is a county located in the U.S. state of Iowa.
+Iowa County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 16,662.
 The county seat is Marengo.

-Iowa County is one of seven counties in the United States to share the same name as the state they are located in.
+Iowa County is one of seven counties in the United States to share the same name as the state in which they are located.
 The other six counties are Arkansas County, Hawaii County, Idaho County, New York County, Oklahoma County, and Utah County.

 History

 Iowa County was formed on February 17, 1843.
 It was named for the Iowa River, which flows through the county.
 The first courthouse was a log cabin built in 1847.
-This was rented by the county until 1850 when a second courthouse was completed.
+It was rented by the county until 1850 when a second courthouse was completed.
 In 1861 construction of a third courthouse was begun.
 The current courthouse was built in 1892 after the county had outgrown the previous one.

-Iowa County is home to the Amana Colonies, a group of settlements of German Pietists, comprising seven villages.
+Iowa County is home to the Amana Colonies, a group of settlements of German Pietists comprising seven villages.
 Calling themselves the Ebenezer Society or the Community of True Inspiration (German: die Gemeinde der wahren Inspiration), they first settled in New York state near Buffalo in what is now West Seneca.
 However, in order to live out their beliefs in more isolated surroundings they moved west, to Iowa County in 1855, living a communal life until the mid-1930s.
 Today, Amana is a major tourist attraction known mainly for its restaurants and craft shops, and the colonies as a whole have been listed as a National Historic Landmark since 1965.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 587 sqmi, of which 586 sqmi is land and 1.0 sqmi (0.2%) is water.
 The county is intersected by the Iowa River and the north fork of the English River.